jkillingsworth/jkillingsworth.com/_posts/2019-02-10-the-very-strange-chinese-yuan.md

 <!--excerpt-->

-The exchange rate between the Chinese yuan and the US dollar is not an entirely market driven rate the way many other currency exchange rates are.
+The exchange rate between the Chinese yuan and the US dollar is not an entirely market-driven rate the way many other currency exchange rates are.
 While the value of the yuan is allowed to float to some degree, the People's Bank of China maintains a certain level of control over the yuan's exchange rate.
 Furthermore, the yuan is quoted in two separate markets: an onshore market and an offshore market.

 ## The Onshore Exchange Rate